mariberg/oak-bedrock-content-gen/README.md

 This project is comprised of several AWS Lambda functions, each residing in its own dedicated sub-folder.

-**Important Note on Infrastructure:**
+**Infrastructure as Code:**
-Currently, this repository **does not include Infrastructure as Code (IaC)**.
-The AWS resources (Lambda functions, S3 buckets, IAM roles) need to be provisioned manually.
-The names of other AWS resources are presently hardcoded within the Lambda function code.
+This project includes Infrastructure as Code (IaC) using AWS CloudFormation.
+All AWS resources (Lambda functions, S3 buckets, IAM roles) are automatically provisioned and configured through the deployment scripts.

-Below, you'll find descriptions of each Lambda function along with the necessary AWS IAM permissions required for them to interact with other AWS resources.

-**Required Manual Setup:**
-* You need to create **two S3 buckets** that are essential for this project to function.
-* The names of these buckets (and potentially other resources) are hardcoded.
-Future improvements will address this through configuration or IaC.
+**Automated Deployment:**
+The project includes automated deployment scripts that handle packaging Lambda functions, uploading to S3, and deploying the CloudFormation stack.

 ## Oak-pdf-processor